 For us, our closest buying relationships are with importing companies that we respect and trust — these companies have the consistent buying power to be able to build trust with producers and exporters and use that buying power to advocate for fair treatment of workers, better environmental practices, and equality.
-As large specialty buyers, these companies pay incredibly well for quality and sustainability and are able to create meaningful change at origin by helping connect roasters like us with farmers and cooperatives whose values align.> "We're proud of each coffee, and would only buy coffees that we are proud of every step of the way."
+As large specialty buyers, these companies pay incredibly well for quality and sustainability and are able to create meaningful change at origin by helping connect roasters like us with farmers and cooperatives whose values align.

 This connection is incredibly important to us — we travel frequently to origin during harvest season to check in with the farmers and exporters that we ultimately buy our coffee from.
 This year, I visited our partners in Ethiopia, Colombia, Guatemala, and Honduras and started developing new relationships in Costa Rica.
 Will visited with a couple of our favorite exporters in Kenya to cup coffees and make our selections for the year.
 We aim to really know our coffees, to be able to share the stories of where they came from and of all the people that brought them into being.
 We're proud of each coffee, and would only buy coffees that we are proud of every step of the way.'"

-What was the process like of building your first location?
+What was the process of building your first location?

 "Well, it was a funny shaped little building that came in at just under 1000 square feet.
 The plan was to roast and have a cafe under one roof so it took a lot of sitting around with graph paper, pencils, and rulers trying to figure out how to fit everything in there and still make it feel cozy, neat, and welcoming.
 Most of the materials we used were given to us by carpenter friends so that kind of dictated the materials we were going to use.
 I was a carpenter for many years before opening Tandem, so it was great to be able to put those skills to good use.
 Building your own cafe or restaurant is such an intimate experience.
 You get so close and emotionally connected to every nook and cranny of the space.
 You almost forget that when you finish you have to unlock the door and give the place over to whomever may walk in.
 It's a weird and rewarding experience."